Agentic AI

 But this flexibility came with trade-offs.
 Investigators needed to learn how to tune prompts, and results varied widely depending on how each person set theirs up.
 Even with reasoning steps in place, some clients forgot inputs or reused prompts in ways that didn’t fit, which led to vague answers.
 Supporting dozens of user-authored prompt books also created higher maintenance for engineers and made it hard to guarantee consistent, compliant outputs.

-Here, prompts and reasoning were embedded directly into the agent.
+Prompts and reasoning were embedded directly into the agent.
 Investigators simply picked Documentation, Contract, or Transaction analysis, provided the input, and got a structured answer every time.
 Clients testing this version said it felt more predictable and gave them confidence the agent “knew what it was doing.”
 For engineers, it meant more upfront work to build separate pipelines, but easier governance, auditability, and quality control in the long run.

 The Launch